-When multiple TUs are split in one CU, a single lfnst_idx is signalled at the end of the first TU and is used for all TUs in the current CU. numSigCoeff is defined as the number of nonzero coefficients within the first TU and numZeroOutSigCoeff is defined as the number of nonzero coefficients within the zero-out region of the first TU.
+Method 3.1: When multiple TUs are split in one CU, a single lfnst_idx is signalled at the end of the first TU and is used for all TUs in the current CU. numSigCoeff is defined as the number of nonzero coefficients within the first TU and numZeroOutSigCoeff is defined as the number of nonzero coefficients within the zero-out region of the first TU.

+Method 3.2: When multiple TUs are split in one CU, a single lfnst_idx is signalled at the end of the first TU and can only be used for the first TU in the current CU. numSigCoeff is defined as the number of nonzero coefficients within the first TU and numZeroOutSigCoeff is defined as the number of nonzero coefficients within the zero-out region of the first TU.

+Method 3.3: When multiple TUs are split in one CU, a lfnst_idx is signalled at the end of each TU in the current CU. numSigCoeff is defined as the number of nonzero coefficients within current TU and numZeroOutSigCoeff is defined as the number of nonzero coefficients within the zero-out region of the current TU.